City Utility Providers

 Utility accounts are the responsibility of the property owner.
-The owner remains responsible for payment even if they had tenants.
+The owner remains responsible for payment even if you had tenants.

-Accounts with a past due balance after the termination date specified on the bill will be scheduled for shut off.
-An additional fee of $40 will be added for involuntary shut-offs.
+Water and sewer accounts with a past due balance after the date specified on the bill for termination will be scheduled for shut off.
+An additional fee of $50 will be added for involuntary shut-offs.

 Water service will be scheduled for immediate termination for all checks returned as NSF.
-An additional fee of $45 will be added for NSF checks.
+An additional fee of $45 will be added to your bill for NSF checks.